mathesar-foundation/mathesar-wiki/design/process/review-guidelines.md

 - User Scenarios.
   - Go from simplest to complex so that new details are added incrementally, for example, 'User opens a table' to 'User opens multiple tables at once.
 - A link to a prototype or wireframes or any artifact used to demonstrate the design solution.
   - Including video walkthroughs for prototypes or wireframes can help the team better understand the proposed solution.
+A Mathesar [Loom](http://loom.com/) account is available for design team members for this purpose.

 ### Design Issues

-Design issues are used to track design problems and are marked with the `work: design` label.
+We use GitHub issues to track design work.
+Issues used to track design problems are marked with the `work: design` label.

-## Reviewers
+## Process for Reviewers
+- Assignees are required to review specs.
+Everyone else should feel free to add reviews.
 - Check for outstanding [design spec review requests](https://github.com/centerofci/mathesar-wiki/pulls?q=is%3Aopen) at least once a day.
 - Comment on the GitHub PR with feedback.
 Please follow the general advice below.
 Once you're done reviewing the document, approve the changes or unassign yourself from the PR if you don't have any feedback.